Antony-mumo/recipe/README.md

-# Recipes App in React Native
+Recipes App in React Native

 ![Recipe Image](assets/recipe.png )

-Download this beautiful free React Native starter kit, featuring a recipes app, to bootstrap your mobile app development.
 Learn React Native by working on a real project.
 Get familiar with various native components, navigation, redux and more.

 ## Getting Started